Elite Mountain Guides

 Climbing with highly-trained, experienced guides is the safest way to summit.

-Read about the fantastic mountain guides below:
+Read about some of the fantastic mountain guides below:

 Wilson appreciates how each trek introduces him to new guests and experiences, which may be why he’s summited over 200 times, with no intention of stopping!
 He loves being outdoors; when he’s not climbing, he enjoys working on his farm in Ngurdoto Village and spending time with his wife and four children.